variablejson/variablejson/README.md

 | [JavaScript](https://github.com/variablejson/variablejson-js) | :white_check_mark: | :x: |
 | [Python](https://github.com/variablejson/variablejson-python) | :white_check_mark: | :x: |

+> **Note**
-> **Note**: Features are based off of the latest package version for that language.
+> Features are based off of the latest package version for that language.
 If you see a feature not available in a language, please know that we fully plan to support it in the future.

 ### Examples